Simple tips to prepare you for exam day

 Note the hard to remember and commonly occurring facts

-When reviewing content and practice tests, it’s a good idea to keep a Hard to Remember Facts sheet and a Commonly Occurring Facts sheet.
-Your Hard to Remember Facts should include concepts and ideas that are difficult for you to understand.
-Your Commonly Occurring Facts will include concepts and ideas that you have deemed important due to their frequency in the various tests.
-Regardless of what kind of sheet system you prefer, understand that it is meant to guide your studying.
-Hence, while it may feel rewarding to remind yourself of your strengths, it’s generally a bad idea to include things that you already have mastered on either of these two sheets.
-Nothing wastes more time than studying what you already know will waste a lot of your time.
+When reviewing content and practice tests, it’s a good idea to keep Hard to Remember Facts and Commonly Occurring Facts sheets.
+Your Hard to Remember should include concepts and ideas that are difficult for you to understand.
+Your Commonly Occurring will include concepts and ideas that you have deemed important due to their frequency in the various tests.
+Regardless of which kind of sheet system you prefer, understand that it is meant to guide your studying.
+While it may feel rewarding to remind yourself of your strengths, it’s generally a bad idea to include things that you already have mastered on either of these two sheets.
+Studying what you already know will waste a lot of your time.

 Sleep is just as important as studying

 Sleep is just as important as studying.
 First of all, sleep is instrumental in transferring short-term memory to long-term memory.
 If you’re planning on putting in a respectable study session, you first need to plan on a respectable sleep session.
-Sleep will contribute significantly to your ability to recall information on the day of your test.
+Sleep contributes significantly to your ability to recall information on the day of your test.
 Even if you feel like you know the material, you may underperform because you didn’t get enough sleep.
-Remember, sleep is necessary for cognitive thinking ability so if you mix your study sessions with sleep sessions, your short-term memory will strengthen and you will likely retain the knowledge needed to ace your exam.
+Sleep is also necessary for cognitive thinking ability.
+If you mix your study sessions with sleep sessions, your short-term memory will strengthen, and you will likely retain the knowledge needed to ace your exam.

 Skip and come back

 It’s also important to have a “pass-through and skip plan.”
-This is a method used to prioritize questions, allocating thirty seconds to each question and forcing yourself to move on if you are unable to answer the question.
-By going through the questions and prioritizing, you will be able to see which you have answered promptly and which will need extra time.
+This method is used to prioritize questions by allocating thirty seconds to each question and then moving to the next question if you cannot answer the question.
+By going through the questions and prioritizing, you will see which you have answered promptly and which will need extra time.
 This is particularly important to timed tests; you don’t want to spend 15 minutes on just one question and leave 20 unanswered when your time runs out.

 Don’t change your answers

-Statistics have shown us that revising our already decided answers has often led us to change a correct answer to an incorrect answer.
+Statistics have shown us that revising our already-decided-answers has often led us to change the correct answer to an incorrect one.
 In other words, there is no point in going over your answers again and again if you are confident in the care used to find your original answer.
-Answer, move on, be done!
+Answer the question, move on, be done!

 Pay attention to the words

-Of course, the reading of each question is necessarily important for finding the right multiple-choice answer.
-Some words in the question might even flip the meaning of an incomplete sentence in a multiple choice question.
+Of course, reading each question is necessarily important for finding the right multiple-choice answer.
+Some words in the question might even flip the meaning of an incomplete sentence in a multiple-choice question.
 Be sure to keep watch for words like Always, Except, and Never or any negative words such as No, Not, and Neither.
 Also, watch for those tricky double negative sentences.
-Double negatives are two negative words used in the same sentence that turns the or sentence into a positive.
+Double negatives are two negative words used in the same sentence that turn the sentence into a positive.
 Here’s an example, “Which example is not uncommon?”
 The meaning of this question actually means, “Which example is common?”

 Eliminate the known incorrect answers to increase your odds

 Finally, use the process of elimination to help you zone in on the correct answer.
-In other words, if the correct answer isn’t immediately apparent, then start eliminating the answer you know to be completely false.
-This will increase your odds dramatically if you are reduced to “guessing” between a couple of answer options.
-Here’s how this works: when there are four answers, then you have only a 25% chance of guessing the correct answer; if you know one is absolutely false, eliminate it and your chance of guessing the correct answer increases to 33.3%; and if you can eliminate two as absolutely false, you have increased your odds of guessing the correct answer to 50%.
+This process means if the correct answer isn’t immediately obvious, then start eliminating the answers you know to be completely false.
+This process will dramatically increase your odds when you have to “guess” between a couple of answer options.
+Here’s how this works: when there are four answers, you only have a 25% chance of guessing the correct answer.
+If you know one answer is absolutely false, then eliminate it.
+Your chances of guessing the correct answer have now increased to 33.3%.
+If you can eliminate two as absolutely false answers, you have increased your odds of guessing the correct answer to 50%.
 If you don’t know which is correct, eliminate what you know not to be correct, then make your guess between the remaining options.